Steam-powered passenger service is back on the East Broad Top Railroad!

 The attendants were dressed in period garb, which adds to the early-1900s vibe.

-Of course that vibe will be further enhanced now that steam locomotive #16 is up and running again!
+Of course that vibe is further enhanced now that steam locomotives have returned to active duty!

 You can buy tickets in-person at the train station in Rockhill Furnace, or book online at the East Broad Top Railroad’s official website.